wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 After this is complete, simply change `SSL=True` in `ansible/deploy/hosts` and push.
 This sets a boolean variable such that the nginx configuration for your domain is changed to serve using HTTPS.
 Additionally all HTTP traffic will be redirected to HTTPS.
+This is an important step, because if you do not change this variable the nginx configuration will be overwritten with one that only serves over HTTP the next time you push.

 ## Next steps